wendellpiez/XMLLunchbox/README.md

 Change the permissions to make the file executable.

+This example assumes your container is named `xmllunchbox`: adjust accordingly.

 ### Create a script to provide command-line access to BaseX

 Copy the following text to a file called _lunch-cl.sh_ inside your _lunchbox_ directory: